Employer Pull Notice EPN Program General Information

 Inquiries and responses for prospective hires or casual drivers, as well as, generated driver records for newly enrolled drivers may be made using the DMV's Secure File Transfer and/or the File Generation System user interface program.
 There is no additional charge to use these services and minimal technical assistance is required.
 Contact the Information Services' Automation Development at CPDADU@dmv.ca.gov for more information.

 Many EPN forms mentioned on this web site are currently available electronically and may be accessed by clicking on the highlighted form number.
-Other forms are not available electronically and must be obtained by Faxing your request on your company letterhead to the Forms and Accountable Items at (916) 657–7243 for large quantities (more than 25).Back to Top of Page
+Other forms are not available electronically and can be ordered in bulk (more than 25) by faxing your request on letterhead to the DMV Warehouse at (916) 928-6817 or email your request to DMVASDPublicForms@dmv.ca.gov.
+Questions regarding your order request may be directed to the DMV Warehouse at (916) 928-7901.Back to Top of Page

 An Employer Pull Notice (EPN) Agent is defined as a person or business entity that has been authorized by the California Department of Motor Vehicles to act on the behalf of an EPN account holder.
 All EPN Agents utilize the department’s Secure File Transfer (SFT) website for submitting and receiving driver records.
 By utilizing the SFT website, EPN Agents electronically receive driving records and can electronically add and electronically delete drivers from the account holders file.